Cygnus Hyoga: Role in the series

 In the manga, Hyoga originally did not choose to participate in the Galaxian Wars until he received an order from Sanctuary to assassinate the other Bronze Saints.
 He originally accepted this due to his hatred for the Graude Foundation, being aware that Mitsumasa Kido was his father.
 As he became more familiar with his subjects, however, Hyoga grew indecisive about his mission.
 Once the Silver Saints began to target him along with the other Bronze Saints, however, he dropped his allegiance to Sanctuary.
-His rage towards Sanctuary boiled after his master Camus made an unexpected visit to Siberia to sent his mother's ship deep into the ocean's abyss.
+His rage towards Sanctuary boiled after his master Camus made an unexpected visit to Siberia to send his mother's ship deep into the ocean's abyss.
 Hyoga competes with the same motivation as the other bronze saints—to win the Gold Cloth of Sagittarius.

 During the battle with Phoenix Ikki, his tender side was revealed, and he slowly began to display his true personality.
 In the Sanctuary arc, Hyoga became extremely close to Andromeda Shun after his comrade displayed an act of selflessness in attempt to revive his cosmos from death, constantly referring to how he owed Shun his life.
 In the Hades arc, Hyoga paired with Dragon Shiryu as the saints of Athena waged war against the Underworld.
 Hyoga protects Seiya and Shun from the judge Minos during the story and later faces the gods Thanatos and Hypnos in the Elysium.
 Across this battles, the Cygnus Cloth becomes a stronger God Cloth and lends his Cosmos to Athena to kill Hades.
 A sidestory is contained in vol.13 and it is titled Koori no Kuni no Natasha Hen (Chapter of Natasha, from the Land of Ice) where Hyoga meets soldiers known as Blue Soldiers and saves a woman frozen.